faering/dev-agent-model/README.md

 ## Todo

-<input type="checkbox"> Modify codebase to check if download model is already quantized (quantization step is hardcoded in release workflow)<br>
+- [ ] Modify codebase to check if download model is already quantized (quantization step is hardcoded in release workflow)<br>
-<input type="checkbox"> Check if there is a better format for the release asset in Github, currently released in .tar.gz
+- [ ] Check if there is a better format for the release asset in Github, currently released in .tar.gz

 ## Features